 What's the dosha of your radio show?

 I'm eaaaaasing into the morning because I taught myself to do it.
 I taught myself to be slow because my natural pace is GO GO GO.
-And I haven't had constipation since and my digestion is better and I generally feel more relaxed when the first client walks in the door.
+And I haven't had constipation since and my digestion is better and I generally feel more relaxed.
 Yes I found my rhythm - you can click to it, it's so in tune.

 So I'm easing into the morning, the tune might be something low key and you find yourself moving and walking at that pace.
 You're getting things done and you're feeling quite comfortable with how it's progressing.
 Then BAM! it changes.
 Hard rock or electronic beats per minute.
 And it jars you.
 Gah!
 My BPM just went through the roof!